awee01/Project-9/README.md

 ## Usage:

 This application's purpose is to generate a README from several user prompts.
 The questions can be manipulated and changed in the index.js file.
-Your generated README is located in the dist folder, not to be condused with the README file in the project root folder.
+Your generated README is located in the dist folder, not to be condused with the README file in the project root folder which is this document you are reading.

 ## License: